The Salem Witch Trials – 5 Insane Theories on Its Causes

 - The second 100% documented case of actual witchcraft also has to do with Tituba, but was not directed by her.
 When the first whispers of witchcraft in Salem began dancing on the wind, Mary Sibley suggested to John Indian that he and Tituba make a “Witch Cake” in an effort to determine if the cause was indeed Satanic.
 You can actually make a witch cake at home.
 All you need is a little rye meal and the urine of the person you believe is afflicted.
 Bake those things, then find yourself a dog and try to feed it to the poor creature.
 If it’s hungry enough to gobble it up and begins acting kind of like the person whose urine they just drank, congratulations you’ve got a witch on your hands!

 - As far as we know, this is the only 100% undeniable witchcraft that was connected to The Salem Witch Trials.
 And both of them did definitely contribute to the deaths of everyone to come.
-So I think we can definitely say that there’s some validity to the theory that actual witchcraft caused The Salem Witch Trials.
+So I think we can definitely say that there’s some validity to this Salem Witch Trial theory.

 Mental Illness (True-ish)